Youngs Creek Hydro Power Project, United States of America

 EES Consulting is the project designer.
-The plant design will incorporate best management practices to reduce pollution of the state waters, the company says.
-The power plant project broke ground in February 2010 and is intended to be completed in 2011.
+The plant design incorporates best management practices to reduce pollution of the state waters, the company says.
+The power plant project broke ground in February 2010 and was completed in September 2011.
+The plant came on stream in October 2011.

 Youngs Creek hydro power project